How I AI: 3 Game-Changing Workflows for Product Managers

 1. Gather Expert Guidelines

-Amir didn't just tell the AI "be concise."
-He provided it with expert-backed principles on effective communication.
+Amir didn't just tell the AI to "be more concise."
+He gave it principles on effective communication from actual experts.

-Leverage Newsletters and Books: Amir uploaded content from Lenny's Newsletter (specifically an article featuring Wes Kao's recommendations on concise writing: "Become a better communicator: Specific frameworks to improve your clarity, influence, and impact") and referenced classic writing books like "On Writing Well" by William Zinsser and "The Elements of Style" by Strunk and White.
+Leverage Newsletters and Books: Amir uploaded content from Lenny's Newsletter (specifically an article with Wes Kao's advice on concise writing: "Become a better communicator: Specific frameworks to improve your clarity, influence, and impact").
+He also referenced classic writing books like "On Writing Well" by William Zinsser and "The Elements of Style" by Strunk and White.
 He printed these resources as PDFs and fed them into his custom GPT.

 `